rjw57/dtcwt/docs/index.rst

 <http://www-sigproc.eng.cam.ac.uk/~ngk/>`_.
 This library is intended to ease
 the porting of algorithms written using the original MATLAB toolbox to Python.

+The library also includes an OpenCL-based implementation of the wavelet transform which can accelerate computation even on CPU-only devices.

 Features of note
 ````````````````